solitardj9/Timeline-Service/README.md

 2) Managing timelines with spcific key(Map<Key, Timeline>).
 3) Maintain timelines for a certain period of time.
 (Periodically delete past values in the timelines)
 4) Read values for a certain period from the timeline.
+5) Share and Replicate values between nodes in Timeline Service.

 ## 2. System Architecture
 <div>